 - National security and military management

-- National highway, railway, postal service
+- The national highway, railway, postal service

-- Big hydro power, multi-provincial project
+- Big hydropower, multi-provincial project

 Features of Provincial (State) Government

 - Formulate state policies and laws

 - Mobilize state security force and maintain public security

 - Carry out local development activities

 - Preserve language, art, culture and other heritage